 The County-approved project raises substantial LCP conformance issues because it allows winery buildings to occupy agricultural fields, and in some areas locates structures on viable prime agricultural soils.
-As approved by the County, nearly two acres of prime agricultural land on the south side of Santa Rosa Creek Road historically planted in row crops would be converted to a wine processing facility and bottling operation.3 Site plans show the County-approved wine tasting room, office, driveways, and parking areas also to be located on prime agricultural soils.
+As approved by the County, nearly two acres of prime agricultural land on the south side of Santa Rosa Creek Road historically planted in row crops would be converted to a wine processing facility and bottling operation.
+Site plans show the County-approved wine tasting room, office, driveways, and parking areas also to be located on prime agricultural soils.
 In this case, alternative locations are available that better concentrate development and maintain prime soils for crop production.
 It has not been demonstrated that no alternative exists except on prime soils and that the least amount of prime soils will be converted.
 In short, the approved project locates new development on designated prime agricultural land where other land is available, inconsistent with the LCP's agricultural protection policies.

-Furthermore, the LCP allows for winery operations on agricultural land as a discretionary and special use, but includes a series of special winery use requirements, and requires additional special use requirements for wineries that include on-site public tours, tasting, and retail sales.
+Furthermore, the LCP allows for winery operations on agricultural land as a discretionary and special use, but includes a series of special winery use requirements, including additional special use requirements for wineries that include on-site public tours, tasting, and retail sales.
 The LCP clearly draws a distinction between winery operations that are focused solely on grape processing versus winery operations that are open to the public (for tours, tasting, and sales), and applies different development standards to them.
-Specifically, the LCP requires that wineries that include such public uses be located within 1 mile of an arterial or collector road (CZLUO 23.08.042(d)(2)(ii)).
+Specifically, the LCP requires that wineries that include such public uses be located within 1 mile of an arterial or collector road (CZLUO 23.08.042(d)(2)(ii)), unless the approving body finds that locational standard unnecessary or ineffective.
 A purpose of these special use standards is to concentrate urban type/commercial development within or contiguous to existing urban areas so as to avoid introducing such uses and development in rural agricultural areas where it could adversely impact the character and agricultural viability of such rural areas.
-In this case, the project is located beyond the LCP prescribed one-mile threshold, raising additional substantial issues.
+In this case, the project is located beyond the LCP prescribed one-mile threshold and the County did not make or support the 'unnecessary or ineffective' finding required to allow such siting, raising additional substantial issues.